johnlinp/should-be-renamed/README.md

 Therefore, `proc(1)` is clearer because it does nothing more than displaying process information.

 [Wikipedia](https://en.wikipedia.org/wiki/Top_%28software%29) says "top" is short for "Table Of Process".
 But I don't think that is the original design.

+## `D-Bus`

+Better name is: `M-Bus`

+The "D" in "D-Bus" stands for "Desktop".
+However, the communication (IPC and RPC) is not limited to desktop anymore.
+It can be renamed to "M-Bus" where "M" stands for "Message".